Want to know how I started out on my sacred business journey as a Crystal Healer & Teacher?

 Ashley: That was just in 2011.

 Kelly: Okay, yeah.
 Fantastic.
-So, when you think back, if you had any opportunity to maybe do things a little bit differently, if you had had, say, a bit more experience, what would your words of wisdom be to anyone who is sort-of starting out?
+So, if you had more experience or an opportunity to do things differently, would you?
+What would your words of wisdom be to anyone who is sort-of starting out?
 What might you do a bit differently?

-I think I have always had a good intuition about which direction to take and how to implement and strategize, but just having someone to bounce ideas off of, someone to give you a little bit of guidance and clarity, or just help talk through something, so that you can get clarity for yourself, that’s something that I wish I had done so much sooner.
+I think I have always had a good intuition about which direction to take and how to implement and strategize.
+However having someone to bounce ideas off of and give you guidance and clarity is so valuable.
+It’s something that I wish I had done so much sooner.

 Kelly: Yeah, yeah, I definitely feel that for sure.
 And it comes back to that abundance mindset too, doesn’t it?
-If you are in scarcity or whatever, there is a real fear of putting your money out there before you’re even earning it, or paying for that sometimes in the early days especially when you are starting up, it can seem like, how I am going to come up with a couple of thousand dollars to pay somebody to mentor or coach me through the process when I am not even bringing anything in yet?
-And you have to sometimes put yourself right out there, throw yourself into the fire, to get exactly what you need, and just have to have faith that it’s going to come once you, you know, follow that trail of crumbs, like you said.
+If you are in scarcity, there is a real fear of putting your money out there before you’re even earning it.
+It can seem like, how can I pay thousands to somebody to mentor me through the process when I am not bringing anything in yet?
+You have to sometimes put yourself right out there, throw yourself into the fire, to get exactly what you need.
+You just have to have faith that it’s going to come once you follow that trail of crumbs.

 Ashley: I am so glad you said that, Kelly, because that’s exactly what stopped me.
 You know, I was trying to bootstrap my little business and grow it from nothing.
-You know, although my New Age job was doing great and I was able to support myself and my family with that, it still wasn’t enough to take what I was living off of and then reinvest that into growing this business.
-So it was really like every little bit I made in the business, I reinvested and reinvested, and it was so hard to make the decision to put those dollars into a coach when it seemed so uncertain at the time.
+Although my New Age job was doing great, it still wasn’t enough to reinvest into the business.
+It was so hard to make the decision to put those dollars into a coach when it seemed so uncertain at the time.
 Rather than investing in advertising or marketing or something like that.

-So, I got really creative and found tons of ways to do free marketing for my business, which were great and really helped me.
-But then, you know, it was that fear, exactly what you said, that kind of scarcity mindset, is this really going to pay off, paying someone else for their expertise?
-And, like I said, as soon as I started working with that coach, I just saw my business skyrocket, and that’s like the one regret looking back that I wish I had done sooner because I feel like I’d be even further ahead, like I’d be able to reach so many more people and be so much more fulfilled.
+So, I got really creative and found tons of ways to do free marketing for my business.
+But then I got that fear of not knowing if it was going to pay off.
+However as soon as I started working with that coach, I saw my business skyrocket.
+That’s the one thing that I wish I had done sooner because I feel like I’d be even further ahead.
+I’d be able to reach so many more people, which would be very fulfilling.

-And, it’s something that I encourage everyone to really take a hard look at.
+It’s something that I encourage everyone to really take a hard look at.
 And if you’re feeling some fear-based thoughts creep in about it, really challenge those and ask yourself where they are coming from.
-And I you know, I mean, the bottom line is, if you can’t afford it, you can’t afford it.
-You also need to be realistic.
-But pushing yourself a little bit outside your comfort zone can be really beneficial too.
+I mean the bottom line is, if you can’t afford it, you can’t afford it.
+You also need to be realistic – but pushing yourself a little bit outside your comfort zone can be really beneficial too.

 Kelly: Yeah absolutely.
 Definitely.
 Do you have any bits of technology or a tool of something that you’re currently using that you just couldn’t live without that you can share with us?